alphagov/notifications-tech-docs/Client-Library/Java.md

 If the response is successful, a TemplateList is returned.

 If no templates exist for a template type or there no templates for a service, the templates list will be empty.

-Otherwise the client will raise a `NotificationClientException`:

-???

 </details>